FirebirdSQL/jaybird/src/documentation/faq.md

 Firebird 3.0.2 adds support for "TCP Loopback Fast Path" (`SIO_LOOPBACK_FAST_PATH` socket option).
 This is available in Windows 8 / Windows Server 2012 and higher.
-This feature enables performance optimizations when connecting through localhost (127.0.01 / ::1).
+This feature enables performance optimizations when connecting through localhost (127.0.0.1 / ::1).
 It requires support on both client and server side.

-Java support for "TCP Loopback Fast Path" was introduced in Java 8 update 60, it can be enabled by specifying the system property `jdk.net.useFastTcpLoopback` with value `true` (eg specify `-Djdk.net.useFastTcpLoopback=true` in your Java commandline).
+Java support for "TCP Loopback Fast Path" was introduced in Java 8 update 60, it can be enabled by specifying the system property `jdk.net.useFastTcpLoopback` with value `true` (e.g. specify `-Djdk.net.useFastTcpLoopback=true` in your Java commandline).

 Unfortunately, Java only has an 'all-or-nothing' support for the "TCP Loopback